 Given that there is no evidence for pro-poor growth at the median standard, we can examine what standards are compatible with pro-poor growth.
 We have tried the growth rate of the mean and obtained a similar result (i.e. no evidence for pro-poor growth) for both rural and urban areas.
 In urban areas, we find evidence for anti-poor growth.
-19 To investigate this issue further, we examine the "growth incidence curves" for rural and urban areas, which we present in figure 8.
+To investigate this issue further, we examine the "growth incidence curves" for rural and urban areas, which we present in figure 4.
+The corresponding data is presented in table 1.
 These curves depict the growth rates of monthly per-capita consumption expenditure during the period 2004-5 to 2009-10 for various quantiles of the population.
-From figure 8 (a), for the rural areas, we can observe that all the quantiles of the population have shown growth.
+From figure 4 (a), for the rural areas, we can observe that all the quantiles of the population have shown growth.
 This implies that for all reasonable absolute and relative poverty lines (e.g. until the 60th percentile), we have evidence for trickle down, i.e. some growth for the poorer groups.
 However, the growth incidence curve flattens (i.e. growth tapers off) around the 30th percentile and rises again around the 65th percentile, i.e. growth is highest for the richer among the poor and the richer groups.
-The figure for urban areas (in figure 8 (b)) reveals a different picture.
+The figure for urban areas (in figure 4 (b)) reveals a different picture.
 As in the case of rural areas, all the poorer quantiles in the urban areas have shown growth, implying trickle down.
 However, the growth rates are generally increasing with expenditure, i.e. the middle and richer quantiles are growing at much faster rates than the poorer quantiles.
 Both in rural and urban areas, since the poorer quantiles are starting from a low base (i.e. lower consumption expenditures), this difference in growth rates implies that the absolute difference in consumption expenditures between the poorer groups and the rest of the population has increased.
+This is clear from the data from table 1, as is the fact that the absolute incomes of the poor are quite low in 2009-10 despite growth.